By using this site, you agree to the Privacy Policy and Terms of Use.

 Cellular Maintenance Decline Drives Aging Process

-Age-related decline in cellular quality control mechanisms leads to accumulation of dysfunctional mitochondria, contributing to oxidative damage and chronic low-grade inflammation characteristic of aging.
-The research identifies this process as a key driver of age-related pathology across multiple organ systems.
+According to the research published in Signal Transduction and Targeted Therapy, age-related decline in cellular quality control mechanisms leads to accumulation of dysfunctional mitochondria, contributing to oxidative damage and chronic low-grade inflammation characteristic of aging.
+The study identifies this process as a key driver of age-related pathology across multiple organ systems.

 The study suggests that interventions targeting mitochondrial quality control could potentially slow aging processes and reduce age-related disease burden.
 This approach aligns with emerging research on longevity mechanisms and cellular senescence.